makersacademy/bowling-challenge/README.md

 A javascript application created as a weekend challange at the 5th and 6th weekend (took me 4 days) of Makers Academy that allows you to count a score in a classic 10-pins bowling game, including all of the edge cases.

-This one is my most important lesson-learnd from Makers Academy - check out the Reflecion paragraph.
+This one is my most important lesson-learned from Makers Academy - check out the Reflection paragraph.

 ## How to use the program.